The Complexity of Matching Games: A Survey: Complexity Aspects of the Nucleolus

-Faigle et al.~\cite{FKFH98} naturally asked if the same holds for the nucleolus.
+\shortciteA{FKFH98} naturally asked if the same holds for the nucleolus.
 This led to a series of papers, which we discuss below.

-Chen et al.~\cite{CLZ12} proved that the nucleolus of a fractional matching game can be found in polynomial time.
-Kern and Paulusma~\cite{KP03} gave a polynomial-time algorithm for uniform matching games; in fact this was shown for matching games with edge weights $w(ij)$ that can be expressed as the sum of positive vertex weights $w'(i)+w'(j)$ of the underlying graph~$G$~\cite{Pa01}.
-Afterwards, Farczadi~\cite{Fa15} extended this result by relaxing the vertex weight condition.
-By combining techniques of~\cite{KP03} and~\cite{BKP12}, Hardwick~\cite{Ha17} gave a polynomial-time combinatorial algorithm for computing the nucleolus of a uniform matching game that does not rely on the ellipsoid method.
-Finally, K{\"{o}}nemann et al.~\cite{KPT20} solved the open problem of Faigle et al.~\cite{FKFH98}.
+\shortciteA{CLZ12} proved that the nucleolus of a fractional matching game can be found in polynomial time. \citeA{KP03} gave a polynomial-time algorithm for uniform matching games; in fact this was shown for matching games with edge weights~$w(ij)$ that can be expressed as the sum of positive vertex weights $w'(i)+w'(j)$ of the underlying graph~$G$~\cite{Pa01}.
+Afterwards, \citeA{Fa15} extended this result by relaxing the vertex weight condition.
+By combining techniques of \citeA{KP03} and \shortciteA{BKP12}, \citeA{Ha17} gave {an $O(n^4)$-time} combinatorial algorithm for computing the nucleolus of a uniform matching game that does not rely on the ellipsoid method.
+Finally, \shortciteA{KPT20} solved the open problem of \shortciteA{FKFH98}.

-\begin{theorem}[\cite{KPT20}] The nucleolus can be computed in polynomial time for matching games. \end{theorem} The proof of Theorem~\ref{t-nuc} is highly involved.
-For a least core allocation~$x$, a matching $M$ is {\it $x$-tight} if the incident vertices of $M$ form a set $S$ with $x(S)=v(S)+\varepsilon_1$.
+\begin{theorem}[\shortciteR{KPT20}] The nucleolus can be computed in polynomial time for matching games. \end{theorem} The proof of Theorem~\ref{t-nuc} is highly involved.
+For a least core allocation~$x$, a matching $M$ is {\it $x$-tight} if the incident vertices of $M$ form a set $S$ with $x(S)=v(S)+\varepsilon_1$ {(so $(x,\varepsilon)$ is an optimal solution for the least core, see also Section~\ref{s-cgt})}.
 A matching $M$ is {\it universal} if it is $x$-tight for every least core allocation~$x$.
 A least core allocation $x$ is {\it universal} if the set of $x$-tight matchings is precisely the set of universal matchings; in particular the nucleolus is a universal allocation.
-To prove Theorem~\ref{t-nuc}, K{\"{o}}nemann, Pashkovich and Toth first characterized universal matchings using classical descriptions of matching polyhedra.
+To prove Theorem~\ref{t-nuc}, \shortciteA{KPT20} first characterized universal matchings using classical descriptions of matching polyhedra.
 They used this characterization to obtain a new description of the set of universal allocations.
 They showed that this description is of a highly symmetric nature with respect to the least core allocations.
-This symmetric nature enabled them to give a new description of the least core that is sufficiently compact for computing the nucleolus in polynomial time, by using the aforementioned scheme of Maschler et al.~\cite{MPS79} and the ellipsoid method.
+This symmetric nature enabled them to give a new description of the least core that is sufficiently compact for computing the nucleolus in polynomial time, by using the aforementioned scheme of \shortciteA{MPS79} and the ellipsoid method.